danielholmes839/shopify-summer-2022/README.md

 ## GraphQL API

+The application is a GraphQL API writen in Python using FastAPI and Ariadne.
 GraphQL is my favourite way to build APIs.
 I read the [Shopify GraphQL Design Tutorial](https://github.com/Shopify/graphql-design-tutorial/blob/master/TUTORIAL.md) when I learned GraphQL and I've kept it in mind especially when designing this API.

 **Design**